-After the squash has roasted for about 35-40 minutes, add the asparagus to the tray and tuck the glove of garlic beneath one of the squash halves.
-Return the tray to the oven and roast another 10 minutes, so until the asparagus is bright green and starting to char in places and when the squash is easily pierced with a fork.
+After the squash has roasted for about 35 to 40 minutes, add the asparagus to the tray and tuck the clove of garlic beneath one of the squash halves.
+Return the tray to the oven and roast another 10 minutes, until the asparagus is bright green and starting to char in places and when the squash is easily pierced with a fork.

 Let the squash cool for another 5 minutes.
 Pull a fork through the flesh to separate and remove the strands from the shell.
 Add to bowl with ricotta mixture.
 Mix squash, asparagus, and ricotta mixture, season to taste with salt and pepper, and spoon into a serving dish.